rohanand/Movie-Rental-App/README.md

   -> All my files/codes are unit and integration tested.
        -> unit tested on 'jest' framework
        -> Integration tested on 'supertest'

+  - > For users registration :
+        link for api call on postman : https://stormy-journey-77504.herokuapp.com/api/users

+   -> use the JSON web token generated to see the all users : https://stormy-journey-77504.herokuapp.com/api/users/me

+   -> For CRUD operations on genre : https://stormy-journey-77504.herokuapp.com/api/genres

+   -> For CRUD operations on movies : https://stormy-journey-77504.herokuapp.com/api/movies